philiplambok/yoo/README.md

 ```

 **Why This Configuration?**
-- No need to stop your local PostgreSQL
+- No need to stop your local PostgreSQL or Redis
-- Both databases can run simultaneously
+- Both local and Docker services can run simultaneously
 - Easier debugging and development workflow
-- Clear separation between project and local databases
+- Clear separation between project and local services
+- Prevents port conflicts when working on multiple projects

 #### **Troubleshooting Database Connections**